Sell Identity Products and Services

 Step 3 – Get on a GSA Schedule

-After testing and approval, apply to get your product or service listed on GSA’s IT Schedule 70 and/or Schedule 84.
+After testing and approval, apply to get your product or service listed on GSA’s Multiple Award Schedule (MAS).

-- Sell through GSA IT Schedule 70 – Agencies use Schedule 70 to fulfill their technology products and services needs.
+- Sell through GSA Multiple Award Schedule (MAS) – Agencies use the MAS to fulfill their technology products and services needs.

-The Certified System Engineer ICAM PACS (CSEIP) is a certification related to physical access control systems and integration services, and is often a requirement to become an approved consultant.
+The Certified System Engineer ICAM PACS (CSEIP) is a certification related to PACS and integration services and is often a requirement to become an approved consultant.